alerta/alerta/README.md

 More Information
 ----------------

 See the alerta [docs][7].
+Documentation is a work in progress.
 Feedback welcome.

 Contribute
 ----------

-If you'd like to hack on Alerta, start by forking this repo on GitHub.
+If you'd like to contribute to Alerta, start by forking this repo on GitHub.

 http://github.com/guardian/alerta

+Create a branch for your work and then send us a pull request.

 License
 -------